 Also, it provides advice and guidance to the World Bank, the United Nations, and other international organizations.

 BEES for the World is dedicated to designing sustainable supply chains for high quality organic-certified bee products all over the world.
 Also, their commitment is to Biodiversity, Education, Empowerment, and Sustainability (BEES).
 They work primarily within African countries to support forest beekeeping.

-By empowering local communities in the production of high-quality beeswax and connecting them to markets, the group protects local ecosystems while fostering the creation of jobs.
+By helping local communities in the production of high-quality beeswax and connecting them to markets, the group protects local ecosystems while fostering the creation of jobs.

 Elephant and Bees Project, Kenya

-What began as a strategic plan to save the elephants, grew into a conservation project for elephants and bees alike.
+What began as a plan to save the elephants, grew into a conservation project for elephants and bees alike.
 The Elephant and Bees Project uses beehive fences – a natural deterrent of elephants – to keep elephants off of farmland, reducing crop damage.
 Besides protecting habitats for bees, it also helps educate farmers on the relationship between bees and crop health.
 That helps bees from dying in large numbers.

-The project supports increased bee populations and works in multiple countries throughout Africa.
+The project supports higher bee populations and works in multiple countries throughout Africa.

 Federation of Nepal Beekeepers, Nepal

-The Federation of Nepal Beekeepers was established in 1999 to support and empower local beekeepers throughout Nepal.
-This umbrella organization advocates for national policies that benefit beekeepers, their bees, and their livelihoods.
+The Federation of Nepal Beekeepers was setup in 1999 to support and empower local beekeepers throughout Nepal.
+This organization advocates for national policies that benefit beekeepers, their bees, and their livelihoods.

 The organization also works to increase the capacity of beekeepers by training and educating farmers on the importance of bees in pollination and pasture management.